lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 where $\ell_N$ is the distance needed to establish collective local equilibrium and $\ell_R$ is the distance over which collective momentum is destroyed.
 For a channel of width $W$, three regimes can be distinguished schematically:

-### Ballistic: $W\ll\ell_N$
+**For $W\ll\ell_N$, transport is close to ballistic.**

 Phonons reach the boundary before enough N collisions occur to establish a local drifting distribution.
 Boundary injection and transmission dominate.

-### Hydrodynamic: $\ell_N\ll W\ll\ell_R$
+**For $\ell_N\ll W\ll\ell_R$, a hydrodynamic window opens.**

 Many N collisions establish local collective equilibrium, while resistive scattering remains weak across the device.
 Momentum is redistributed internally and is lost mainly at boundaries.
 A viscous, Poiseuille-like heat-flow profile can emerge.

-### Diffusive: $W\gg\ell_R$
+**For $W\gg\ell_R$, resistive processes restore diffusion.**

 Resistive events destroy the collective drift well inside the sample.
 Local Fourier behavior is recovered at sufficiently large scales.

 These inequalities are a regime map rather than sharp universal boundaries.
 A real phonon spectrum contains many velocities and relaxation lengths, and boundary specularity can substantially shift the crossover.

-## 8. Observable signatures of collective flow
+The scale inequalities are not yet experimental conclusions; they must appear in observables.

 Strong N scattering can produce phenomena that cannot be understood as a gas of independently relaxing phonons:

-### Poiseuille heat flow
+**Poiseuille heat flow.**

 Momentum-conserving collisions redistribute momentum across a channel.
 With momentum loss at the walls, the heat-flux profile can become largest at the center and suppressed near the boundaries, analogous to viscous fluid flow.

-### Second sound
+**Second sound.**

 If momentum relaxes slowly enough, temperature and heat flux can propagate as a damped wave rather than diffuse monotonically.
 N processes help establish the local drifting state that supports this collective mode; resistive processes damp it.

-### Non-monotonic size dependence
+**Non-monotonic size dependence.**

 Moving from ballistic to hydrodynamic transport can produce a Knudsen minimum or a faster-than-ballistic growth of effective conductivity with width over a limited range.
 The precise signature depends on geometry and scattering spectra.

 None of these effects follows from the statement “N scattering is non-resistive” alone.
 They arise from the hierarchy of N, resistive, and boundary time scales.

-## 9. Four common misconceptions
+## Avoiding false positives and building an evidence chain

-### “Every collision lowers thermal conductivity”
+**“Every collision lowers thermal conductivity.”**

 False.
 Momentum-conserving collisions can establish collective local equilibrium and redistribute momentum without directly destroying the drift.

-### “Normal scattering never relaxes heat current”
+**“Normal scattering never relaxes heat current.”**

 Also false in general.
 It conserves crystal momentum, not heat current.
 With nonlinear, multibranch dispersions, the two are not proportional.

-### “Umklapp rate is the transport resistance”
+**“Umklapp rate is the transport resistance.”**

 Incomplete.
 U scattering is an important momentum-relaxing mechanism, but conductivity depends on how the complete collision operator acts on the driven distribution.

-### “The shortest phonon lifetime controls heat transport”
+**“The shortest phonon lifetime controls heat transport.”**

 Not necessarily.
 A short single-mode lifetime can result from rapid N redistribution while a collective drift remains long-lived.

-## 10. Consequences for first-principles calculations

-When N processes are important, several computational choices become physically significant:

-1. **Compare RTA and iterative BTE results.** A large difference signals strong mode repopulation and possible collective transport.
-2. **Separate scattering channels.** Inspect N, U, isotope, defect, and boundary contributions rather than only total linewidths.
+After avoiding these misconceptions, the claim of collective transport still needs a testable chain of evidence.

+A difference between RTA and the full PBTE is a clue, not proof of phonon hydrodynamics.
+A stronger case connects four types of evidence:

+1. **Operator evidence:** the thermal driving term overlaps strongly with slowly decaying collective eigenmodes of the collision operator;
+2. **Scale evidence:** a window $\ell_N\ll W\ll\ell_R$ exists, with boundary specularity included in the momentum-loss analysis;
-3. **Converge long-wavelength modes carefully.** Hydrodynamic transport is often sensitive to fine $\boldsymbol q$ meshes and rare resistive events.
+3. **Spectral evidence:** the conclusion is converged with respect to long-wavelength modes, fine $\boldsymbol q$ meshes, and rare resistive events;
-4. **Do not equate linewidth with transport relaxation.** Spectroscopic decay and heat-current decay probe different projections of the collision operator.
-5. **Include geometry explicitly.** A bulk conductivity alone cannot predict Poiseuille flow or boundary-controlled momentum loss.

-## 11. The physical answer
+4. **Observable evidence:** the model predicts a Poiseuille-like profile, second sound, or a non-monotonic size trend—not merely a large bulk conductivity.

+The purpose here is to identify collective flow, not to repeat the complete DFT-to-conductivity workflow.
+That workflow is developed in [From First Principles to Lattice Thermal Conductivity: The PBTE Method]({{ '/blog/2025/02/16/abinitio-bte/' | relative_url }}).

-Do phonon collisions always create thermal resistance? **No.**
+The evidence returns us to the opening question: do phonon collisions always create thermal resistance? **No.**

 Normal scattering conserves crystal momentum and can drive phonons toward a collectively drifting distribution.
 It often redistributes heat current rather than directly eliminating it.
 Resistive mechanisms are needed to destroy that drift and produce entropy associated with steady thermal resistance.